volcano-sh/website/content/en/docs/contribution.md

 ### Community discussions

-To better communicate with the developers in the Volcano community, please subscribe to the Volcano channel in the following way.
+To better communicate with developers in the Volcano community, please subscribe to the Volcano channel by following these steps:

-- Sign up and visit `slack.cncf.
-IO/` to join the CNCF workspace.
-- Participate in community discussions by adding the channel search `volcano`.
+- Join the CNCF `volcano` channel on [Slack](https://cloud-native.slack.com/archives/C011GJDQS0N) to participate in community discussions.

 ### Community Expectations